otaviolsantana/solvate/README.md

 	- Inclusion of parameters for simulation configuration through the MDPAR submodule.
 	- Expansion of the list of parameterized solvents via SOLVS submodule.
-	- Integration of the MICRO, GCALC, and ONIOM modules to automate the microsolvation procedure.
 	- Addition of SAC and SOC optimization procedures in the treatment of microsolvation.
 	- Implementation of the search for similarities in the SOC procedure.
  	- RMSD cutoff estimate for the SOC procedure via the RMSDE submodule.